1j01/cspell-bug-repro/README.md

     at _getDictionaryInternal (node_modules/cspell-lib/dist/esm/SpellingDictionary/Dictionaries.js:50:12)
 ```

+I have trimmed the dictionary file by brute force, cycling through the list and removing words as long as the error persisted.
+(See `trim.js`)

-Also note that in VS Code, with the Code Spell Checker extension installed, a few words are reported as misspelled when viewing the dictionary file:
+Also note that in VS Code, with the Code Spell Checker extension installed, a few words are reported as misspelled when viewing the dictionary file.

+Before trimming the dictionary file, the following words were reported as misspelled:

 - datetime
 - desaturated